 when you’re being told that some product will flatten and firm an area of your body, you’re being lied to!

 So how do you remove fat from your abdomen, or any other area?
-Well, that’s simple – cardio exercise.
-Cardio exercise is calorie-burning exercise.
-And calorie-burning exercise is fat-burning exercise.
+Well, that’s simple – create a calorie deficit though exercise and/or a dietary restriction.
+In a calorie deficit, your body is burning more calories than it is being supplied with, on average.

 But the problem is this.
-You can control how much fat you burn – the more cardio you do, and the more intensively you do it, the more fat you’ll burn – but you can’t control where on your body the fat is burned.
-Only your body decides that – you have no say in the matter.
+You can control how much fat you burn – the bigger the calorie deficit and the longer you sustain it, the more fat you lose (within reason) – but you can’t control where on your body the fat is burned.
+Only your body decides that, and you have no say in the matter.

 So, if your objective is to flatten and firm your abs, buttocks or thighs, you’ll need to burn fat through cardio exercise, and as part of the process those areas will become flatter and firmer, along with all other areas of your body.

 As counterintuitive as it might sound, that means that an exercise like swimming will actually remove more belly fat than sit ups.
 Why?
 Because it burns more calories.
-Sit ups, crunches and ab exercise machine routines are NOT cardio-specific exercises, which make them sub-standard exercises for burning fat.
+Sit ups, crunches and ab exercise machine routines are NOT specifically calorie-burning exercises, which make them sub-standard exercises for burning fat.

 Now, what about toning?